Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Introduction

+In this work, we introduce Finite Element-Based Machine Learning (FEML), a general end-to-end differentiable framework for learning missing physics in systems with partially known governing laws.
+FEML cleanly separates known physics, expressed as PDEs in weak form and discretised with the finite element method (FEM), from unknown relationships, which are represented by ML operators embedded within the FEM solver.
+By embedding the PDE solver in the training loop and providing end-to-end differentiability, FEML enables learning from indirect measurements when operator inputs/outputs are not directly observable.
+Our framework employs \emph{structure-preserving operator networks} (SPONs) to model the missing-physics operator.
+SPONs preserve key continuous properties at the discrete level, enable learning over complex geometries and meshes, and permit zero-shot generalisation across different discretisations (mesh resolutions and/or finite element choices).
+In addition, SPONs provide theoretical guarantees on operator approximation for a given training discretisation \cite{bouziani2024structure}.

-The FEBML framework is also particularly suited when some of the quantities involved in the unknown relationship are not directly measurable, allowing one to learn from data on related, measurable quantities within the same system.
-An example is the discovery of material constitutive models.
-Here the unknown relationship is that between strains (i.e. material deformation) and stresses (the internal forces reacting to deformation); the latter, although it can be estimated under simplified loading conditions, is not directly measurable.
-The idea is to use known physical relationships to learn the constitutive model from measurable quantities such as displacements and applied forces (this will be covered in Section~\ref{sec:learning_constitutive_models}).
-One may then wish to examine the ML operator on its own to uncover the previously hidden relationships, for example by applying symbolic regression or sparse-identification techniques.
-In the context of constitutive modelling, this could enable the extrapolation of generalised stress-strain laws.
-One might also leverage the learned operator as a foundational model—trained on data from simplified laboratory tests—to predict material behaviour under real field conditions (see Section~\ref{sec:torque_holed_plate}).
-This could have crucial applications in fields such as subsurface engineering.
-There, FEBML foundational models integrate sparse prior knowledge of the physical system with limited field measurements, improving the accuracy of predictions for $CO_2$ and hydrogen storage, geothermal well performance and the behaviour of other critical infrastructure.
+The FEML framework is also particularly suited when some of the quantities involved in the unknown relationship are not directly measurable, allowing one to learn from data on related, measurable quantities within the same system.
+An example is the discovery of material constitutive laws.
+Here, the unknown relationship is that between strains (i.e.\ material deformation) and stresses (the internal forces reacting to deformation); the latter, although it can be estimated under simplified loading conditions, is not directly measurable.
+The idea is to use known physical relationships to learn the constitutive law from measurable quantities such as displacements and applied forces (this will be covered in Section~\ref{sec:learning_constitutive_models}).
+One may then wish to examine the ML operator on its own to uncover the previously hidden relationships, for example by applying symbolic regression or sparse-identification techniques (see Section~\ref{sec:symbolic_regression_thermal}).
+In the context of constitutive modelling, this could enable the extrapolation of generalised stress–strain laws.
+One might also leverage the learned operator as a foundation model, trained on data from simplified laboratory tests, to predict material behaviour under different geometries and loading conditions without retraining (see Section~\ref{sec:torque_holed_plate}).
+This has potential practical applications in many fields, such as subsurface engineering, where integrating sparse prior knowledge with limited field measurements is critical.